 Each deck must have a railing system.
 For aesthetic and structural reasons, it is best to install the railing posts through the roof and tie them into roof rafters, rather than attach them to the outside perimeter of the deck.
 However, to make these through the roof posts watertight using conventional flat roofing systems, such as rubber roof, is nearly impossible in the long run.

 Why IB Roof is the perfect waterproofing system for flat roof decks:

-Because of such high demands for the roofing material to be watertight and long lasting, IB Flat Roof was chosen as the product of choice for this high end residential home in a secluded neighborhood of Wellesley, MA.
+Because of such high demands for the roofing material to be watertight and long lasting, IB Flat Roof was chosen for this high end residential home.
 While this home was going through a complete renovation, a large addition was built in the rear of the house including a beautiful sun roof, and a beautiful premium wooden deck would be built on top of an 80-mil commercial grade PVC roofing membrane.
-Read the rest of this entry »
+Continue reading

-Originally, the homeowner was having bad problems with Ice dams and roof leaks.
-Originally the roof had “ice belt” made of copper, but it only covered the bottom 2 feet of the roof and as we discovered later, during a roof tear-off, it was tucked under the shingles above it by only 2-3 inches.
-Needles to say, this copper ice-belt did not work as it was intended to and the ice dams were still creating leaks.
-After a while, to solve the Ice Dams problem the home owner installed large sheets of aluminum.
+Originally, the homeowner was having bad problems with Ice dams and leaks.
+Originally, the roof had an “ice belt” made of copper, but it only covered the bottom 2 feet of the roof and as we discovered later, during tear-off, it was tucked under the shingles above it by only 2-3 inches.
+Needles to say, this copper ice-belt did not work as it was intended to, and the ice dams were still creating leaks.
+After a while, to solve the Ice Dams problem the homeowner installed large sheets of aluminum.